-The four theatre rooms at Health and Care Innovation Expo are flexible, quiet spaces ideal for collaborative exploration of a single key topic or work area.
+The five theatre rooms at Health and Care Innovation Expo are flexible, quiet spaces ideal for collaborative exploration of a single key topic or work area.

 Some of our theatre sessions are open only to an invited audience, while others are open for any delegate to book a place.

 - Kate Terroni, the CQC’s Chief Inspector of Adult Social Care, with a panel of experts, focused on All you’ve ever wanted to know about adult social care but were too afraid to ask

 - Elizabeth Bradbury, Director of the Advancing Quality Alliance, and her colleagues helping you solve real-world challenges with Creative approaches to delivering service improvements

 - Prof Gillian Leng, Deputy Chief Executive of NICE, leading discussion on Building the Future Together: Improvement and the Long Term Plan

 Pop-up university workshops take place in smaller rooms separate from the main conference hall, seating a maximum of 60 people.

 These sessions allow a bite-sized introduction to a single area of improvement practice, and aim to equip attendees to make similar improvements in their own teams and organisations.